-- Should i tithe on my investment returns
+- Do you tithe on my investment returns?

-- Should i tithe on the benefits of my health insurance?
+- Do you tithe on the benefits of my health insurance?

-- Should i tithe on car insurance claims?
+- Do you tithe on car insurance claims?

 - Is tithing before or after taxes?

-- Can i count christian education towards tithing
+- Can I count Christian education toward tithing?

-Those who have a heart towards God will seek obedience.
-So i understand why they questions in regards to the tithing command.
+Those who have a heart toward God will seek obedience.
+So I understand why they question in regards to the tithing command.
 But Godly Stewardship is not in the letter, it is of the heart and in the Spirit.
 Some may see fit to include a 10% requirement within the spirit of the law, but when confronted about whether 10% is a reflection of their heart, they answer, “No”.
 If a 10% commitment is not a reflection of their heart then how can it be within the spirit of the law?